 9-9-18.
-In a municipality governed by a board of five commissioners, the commissioners shall designate, by a majority vote of all the commissioners, one commissioner to be the commissioner of public safety, one commissioner to be the commissioner of public works, one commissioner to be the commissioner of utilities, and one commissioner to be the commissioner of finance and revenue.
+In a municipality governed by a board of five commissioners, the commissioners shall designate, by a majority vote of all the commissioners, one commissioner to be the commissioner of public safety, one commissioner to be the commissioner of utilities, and one commissioner to be the commissioner of finance and revenue.